Breakdown of relationship – Partner visas (subclass 820/801, 309/100 and 300)

 - Relationship with sponsoring Australian spouse/partner ceased due to family violence committed by the sponsor;

 - Relationship with sponsoring Australian spouse/partner ceased and has parental responsibility for a child;

 - Sponsoring Australian spouse/partner passed away before obtaining a permanent partner visa;

-- Sponsoring Australian spouse/partner who previously married unable to complete divorce proceeding before sponsoring new partner;
+- Sponsoring Australian spouse/partner who has previously married and is unable to complete divorce proceeding before sponsoring a new partner;

 - De facto relationship of less than 12 months.